grqphical/llmcord/CONTRIBUTING.md

 - Keep feature versions as small as possible, preferably one new feature per version.

+- Include tests for any new code.
+Anything related to discord.py such as new commands does not need to be tested

 - Be welcoming to newcomers and encourage diverse new contributors from all backgrounds.
 See the [Python Community Code of Conduct](https://www.python.org/psf/codeofconduct/).

 ## First contributions